PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: Petitioner argued that Warren taught the foundational structure of an IEM with dual LFDs, MFDs, and HFDs.
-The key limitation of claim 1—positioning two HFDs where their oscillations interact to reduce harmonic distortion—was allegedly inherent in the teachings of Nielsen, van Halteren ’807, or Mostardo.
-These references each disclosed positioning identical drivers in a dual-receiver unit to increase the Sound Pressure Level (SPL), or output.
-Petitioner contended that a POSITA would have known that increasing a speaker's SPL capability increases its "headroom," which necessarily reduces harmonic distortion when the drivers are operated at high volumes.
-Finally, Petitioner asserted that van Halteren ’223 taught dual HFDs capable of producing frequencies up to 20 kHz, encompassing the claimed range of 12,000 to 18,000 hertz.
+- Prior Art Mapping: Petitioner argued that Warren taught the basic structure of a canalphone with dual LFDs, MFDs, and HFDs.
+The key limitation of claim 1—positioning the two HFDs so their oscillations interact to reduce harmonic distortion—was asserted to be obvious or inherent.
+Nielsen, van Halteren ’807, and Mostardo each taught using dual-driver units where identical drivers are positioned side-by-side or back-to-back, causing their oscillations to interact and increase the overall Sound Pressure Level (SPL).
+Petitioner contended that a POSITA would understand that increasing SPL capability inherently increases acoustic "headroom," which in turn reduces harmonic distortion caused by signal "clipping" when the drivers are operated at high levels.
+The final limitation, producing distinguishable frequencies in the 12-18 kHz range, was allegedly taught by van Halteren ’223, which disclosed dual HFDs with tweeters outputting up to 20 kHz.

-- Motivation to Combine (for §103 grounds): A POSITA would combine these references to improve the overall audio fidelity and performance of Warren’s IEM.
-The motivation would be to use the dual-driver configurations of Nielsen, van Halteren ’807, or Mostardo to increase the SPL capability and to incorporate the high-frequency tweeters of van Halteren ’223 to provide more faithful sound reproduction across the human hearing range.
+- Motivation to Combine: A POSITA would combine Warren's multi-driver earphone with the dual-driver configurations of Nielsen, van Halteren ’807, or Mostardo to achieve higher SPL and better performance, a well-known goal in audio device design.
+Similarly, a POSITA would incorporate the high-frequency tweeters of van Halteren ’223 to improve the fidelity and range of Warren's earphone.

 Core Argument for this Ground:

-- Petitioner requests institution of an inter partes review and cancellation of all claims of Patent 8,897,463 as unpatentable.
+- Petitioner requested institution of an inter partes review and cancellation of all claims (1-16) of the ’463 patent as unpatentable.